zoiteki/shiren-1/content/dungeons/table-mountain.md

 It's recommended to get through Waterfall Marsh as quickly as possible.
-The enemy combination here includes enemies that will reduce your level, reduce your strength, inflict status aliments on you, can rust your equipment.
+The enemy combination here includes enemies that will reduce your level, reduce your strength, inflict status aliments on you, and rust your equipment.
 The enemies that don't do this hit hard and are difficult to kill.
 Nothing in here is worth the experience.

 #### New Enemy Types